pnpm/pnpm.io/docs/npmrc.md

 * Type: **number**

-The time in minutes after which dlx cache is expired. pnpm keeps a cache for each dlx command after executing which would omit the installation step for subsequent calls to the same dlx command.
+The time in minutes after which dlx cache is expired.
+After executing a dlx command, pnpm keeps a cache that omits the installation step for subsequent calls to the same dlx command.

 ## Lockfile Settings